 This new road was deemed necessary to provide safer access to the parcels along Washington St. Current conditions require trucks to drive up Washington to the intersection of Water St and Main St to exit the area.
 This has created a pinch point along Main St, with traffic that needs to turn left to enter Water St often queueing on an active SEPTA Regional Rail at-grade crossing, which is obviously quite an unsafe condition.

 We provided feedback to the current plan to both Century Engineering and MCPC.
-In that feedback, we requested to be informed of such plans earlier in the process so that we can help brainstorm ways to avoid at-grade trail crossings, new lighting for the corridor, that the proposed 4-way stop at the trail crossing be changed to be 2-way (in which vehicles crossing the trail would be required to stop but where trail users would not), a bike ramp for the new staircase that leads to Lafayette, and other modifications.
+In that feedback, we requested to be informed of such plans earlier in the process so that we can help brainstorm ways to avoid at-grade trail crossings.
+We also issued recommendations for new lighting for the corridor, that the proposed 4-way stop at the trail crossing be changed to be 2-way (in which vehicles crossing the trail would be required to stop but where trail users would not), a bike ramp for the new staircase that leads to Lafayette, and other modifications.

 Construction is expected to begin in early 2019, and be completed by fall of that year.
 We will keep updating this story was we get more information.